zubeyirtercan/voicefoundry-demo/readme.md

 ## Testing

-- If you have a toll free or DID number to test you can attach the flow to that number and make a call.
+- If you have a toll-free or DID number to test you can attach the flow to that number and make a call.
 - Vanity numbers will be generated and top 5 of them will be saved to the DynamoDB, top 3 of them will be read to the caller during the flow
 - You can list the last 5 records in the DynamoDB table by clicking the WebpageURL in the CloudFormation outputs tab.
 - The working version of this project can be called at `+1 800-497-0290` and the last 5 records can be listed [here](https://vcfo2xqo6mculbej3onbhsfl2e0qfzaf.lambda-url.us-west-2.on.aws/)